 - Emotional anguish and suffering from the accident (this can be anything from depression and anxiety to PTSD or chronic insomnia due to pain)

 Personal injury payouts can vary tremendously, depending on all of the above factors.
 However, it is up to you, the plaintiff, and your attorney to communicate and support all damages and anticipated losses with clarity.
 A good personal injury law firm will engage expert witnesses, accident reconstructionists, and life care planners to present a persuasive picture that speaks to the totality of your injuries and losses.

 Increase your chances of securing a fair payout

-Seeking the guidance of a New York car accident attorney with a proven track record of high dollar verdicts and settlements can make all the difference in the value of your claim.
+Seeking the guidance of a New York City personal injury lawyer with a proven track record of high dollar verdicts and settlements can make all the difference in the value of your claim.
 Your choice of legal representative is a crucial one, so it makes sense to look for an established attorney who knows how to play hardball with insurance companies.

 At Douglas & London, our legal team routinely represents people injured in car and truck accidents as well as complex personal injury cases and knows how to build a strong claim for damages.
 The case review is free, and there are no legal fees unless we secure a monetary recovery on your behalf.